-The Company recognized the impact of stock-based compensation in its consolidated statements of income for the years ended December 31, 2016, 2015, and 2014 and did not capitalize any amounts on the consolidated balance sheets.
-In the years ended December 31, 2016, 2015, and 2014 the Company recorded stock-based compensation expense of \$11.6 million, \$9.2 million, and \$7.9 million, respectively, of which \$11.0 million, \$8.7 million, and \$7.3 million were recorded in selling, general and administrative expenses, respectively, and \$0.6 million, \$0.5 million, and \$0.6 million in cost of services, respectively, in the consolidated statements of income in relation to all awards granted under the equity incentive plans.
-Stock-based compensation expense generated an income tax benefit of \$4.6 million, \$3.7 million, and \$3.2 million in the years ended December 31, 2016, 2015, and 2014, respectively.
+The Company recognized the impact of stock-based compensation in its consolidated statements of income for the years ended December 31, 2017, 2016, and 2015 and did not capitalize any amounts on the consolidated balance sheets.
+In the years ended December 31, 2017, 2016, and 2015 the Company recorded stock-based compensation expense of \$12.1 million, \$11.6 million, and \$9.2 million, respectively, of which \$11.6 million, \$11.0 million, and \$8.7 million was recorded in selling, general and administrative expenses, respectively, and \$0.5 million, \$0.6 million, and \$0.5 million in cost of services, respectively, in the consolidated statements of income in relation to all awards granted under the equity incentive plans.
+Stock-based compensation expense generated a deferred income tax benefit of \$3.2 million, \$4.6 million, and \$3.7 million in the years ended December 31, 2017, 2016, and 2015, respectively.

 There were no share-based liabilities paid during the period.
-As of December 31, 2016, there was \$14.7 million of total unrecognized compensation expense related to unvested share-based compensation arrangements granted under the Plan.
+As of December 31, 2017, there was \$16.9 million of total unrecognized compensation expense, net of estimated forfeitures, related to unvested share-based compensation arrangements granted under the Plan.
 That expense is expected to be recognized over the remaining requisite service period.
-The weighted average remaining requisite service period was approximately two years at December 31, 2016.
+Estimated forfeitures are based on the Company's historical forfeitures and is adjusted periodically based on actual results.
+The weighted average remaining requisite service period was approximately two years at December 31, 2017.